grycap/scar/examples/erlang/README.md

-# Running Erlang in AWS Lambda
+# Running Erlang on AWS Lambda

 You can run [Erlang](https://www.erlang.org/) in AWS Lambda via [SCAR](https://github.com/grycap/scar) using the [grycap/erlang](https://hub.docker.com/r/grycap/erlang/) Docker image, based on the [bitnami/minideb:jessie](https://hub.docker.com/r/bitnami/minideb/) one.

-## Usage in AWS Lambda via SCAR
+## Usage on AWS Lambda via SCAR

-You can run a container out of this image in AWS Lambda via [SCAR](https://github.com/grycap/scar) using the following procedure:
+You can run a container out of this image on AWS Lambda via [SCAR](https://github.com/grycap/scar) using the following procedure:

 1. Create the Lambda function